Ottawa RiverRegulationPlanning BoardCommission de planificationde la régularisationde la rivière des Outaouais

 The data provided by this web service may not be reproduced or redistributed.
 Contact the Ottawa River Regulation Secretariat for information on how to obtain historical data directly from the data owner.

 Users of the flow data, water level data, and hydrological forecasts shown on this website must recognize that such information is considered preliminary data.
 Users must therefore accept that the information provided carries an unspecified level of uncertainty and are advised to be cautious if they intend to use the information for decision-making.
-Please see the Disclaimer for further details.
+Please see the disclaimer for further details.

 The flow rates and actual levels can change rapidly without warning, particularly during the freshet period.
 We advise those using bodies of water to exercise caution and to always follow established safety guidelines when near water.